mmusil25/song-bird-recognizer/README.md

 my dad.
 Once I established a wireless LAN I realized that I could connect the camera over IP to my computer.

-Once the hotspot had a reliable LTE input, we installed two WiFI mesh nodes to broadband the available 5 GHz network and to use the range extenders as unmanaged switches.
+Once the hotspot had a reliable LTE input, we installed two WiFI mesh nodes to repeat the available 5 GHz network and to use the range extenders as unmanaged switches.
 These nodes then provided a network access point for both the Amcrest camera (IP4M-1053EW) as well as two client terminals.
 The client terminals were on the some local network (via the WiFi extenders) which allowed me to access the camera over IP using blue iris.